David Sandiford

 David Charles Sandiford (born 24 December 1970) is an English barrister and former first-class cricketer.

-Sandiford was born at Bolton in December 1970, where he was educated at Bolton School before going up to St Edmund Hall, Oxford.
+Sandiford was born in Bolton in December 1970, where he was educated at Bolton School before going up to St Edmund Hall, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University, making his debut against Hampshire in 1991.
 Sandford played first-class cricket for Oxford until 1992, making ten appearances.
 Playing as a wicket-keeper, he scored a total of 210 runs in his ten appearances, at an average of 21.00 and a high score of 83, while behind the stumps he took 11 catches and made a single stumping.

 A member of Gray's Inn, he was called to the bar in 1995.